-Autoguide Equipment are working in partnership with both the ECB, offering every club the opportunity to afford the world famous Auto Roller.
+Autoguide Equipment work as supporters of the ECB and NatWest CricketForce, offering every club the opportunity to afford the world famous Auto Roller.

 Funding from a Waste Management Company

 How Weldon Cricket Club purchased a New 3ft Auto-Roller

 "We are obviously over the moon with roller gifted to us from Augean plc.
 As a small village (the oldest village club in Northamptonshire ) we like many other village clubs struggle financially but we have something special that serves the community.
 We have four senior teams and four youth teams.
 We coach over 60 children, 95% come from the village.
 That is a lot of pitches to prepare.
 Our old roller served us well but was on its last legs being over 50 years old.